 Multicast is a fundamental service for supporting information exchanges and collaborative task execution among a group of users and enabling cluster-based computer system design in a distributed environment.
-Although it is important to support multicast in a MANET, which is often required by military and emergency applications, there is a big challenge to design a reliable and scalable
+Although it is important to support multicast in a mobile ad hoc network (MANET), which is often required by military and emergency applications, there is a big challenge to design a reliable and scalable multicast routing protocol in the presence of frequent topology changes and channel dynamics.